mokoconsulting-tech/moko-copyright-touch/README.md

 ## Notes
 - Always uses PowerShell 7+ ternary operators.
 - Requires `System.Windows.Forms` for folder selection dialogs.
-- Writes JSON only when prompted for parameters or `-PersistStartIn` is used.
+- Writes JSON to both the project root and script folder when prompted for parameters on first run.
+- Uses script-folder JSON as fallback defaults when no project JSON is found.